Afsheen-Aziz/lab-management-app/README.md

 Project Description
-The Coding Lab Management System is an innovative web platform designed to revolutionize coding education.
-Managing coding labs in educational institutions is inefficient due to the lack of a centralized system for assigning coding problems, compiling and submitting code, tracking student progress and tracking of student progress by the educators.
-We developed a Coding Lab Management System to streamline lab-based programming education by enabling teachers to create and manage assignments, students to write and submit code with real-time compilation, and providing a centralized platform for both teacher and student convenience.
+The Coding Lab Management System is a web-based platform designed to streamline programming education by providing an integrated environment for managing coding labs and assignments.
+Teachers can create and distribute assignments, while students can write, compile, and submit their code directly through an online code editor powered by the Paiza.IO API.
+The system supports multiple programming languages, real-time compilation, and submission tracking, enabling teachers to review student submissions, assign scores, and provide feedback efficiently.
+Built using Django, this project aims to enhance the learning experience for students and simplify the evaluation process for educators in a collaborative and user-friendly manner.

 Technologies/Components Used
 For Software:
+Languages :
-  Languages: Python, HTML, CSS
+Python, HTML, CSS, JavaScript
+Backend :
-  Backend: Django
+Django
-  Frontend: HTML, CSS
-  Database: MySQL
+Frontend :
+CSS, Bootstrap , JavaScript
+Database :
+SQLite
-  Compiler API: Paizo
+Compiler API :
+Paiza.IO

 Project Documentation
-Screenshots
 Features:
 - Authentication System
 - Student Dashboard